 - Keep bathroom and bedroom doors unlocked.
 Keep these doors from being blocked.

-- Younger children should not take a bath without someone present.
-Do NOT leave the room without taking your child with you.
+.
+Younger children should not take a bath without someone present.
+DO NOT leave the bathroom without taking your child with you.
 Older children should only take showers.
-See also: Bathroom safety - children

 - Put pads on sharp corners of furniture.